AdamNaj/linksys_velop/README.md

 It was tested with a Linksys Velop WHW03v1 Firmware version 1.1.11.197735

+The component is a modified version of https://github.com/home-assistant/home-assistant/tree/dev/homeassistant/components/linksys_smart
+The change was required due to a Velop firmware update that started requiring credentials.

 ## Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).